On the classical solution for the steady triple-deck equations: Introduction

-Mathematically, the triple-deck equations share a structural resemblance to the Prandtl equations of classical boundary layers, yet they differ fundamentally in domain and pressure determination.
+where $u_0$ is prescribed.
+Mathematically, the Triple-Deck equations share a structural resemblance to the Prandtl equations \eqref{Prandtl eq}, yet they differ fundamentally in domain and pressure determination.
 The Prandtl equations are defined over $(0, L_0) \times \mathbb{R}_+$, with pressure $P_*$ dictated by external potential flow $u_E(x_*)$ via the Bernoulli relation

 which means that the pressure is a given function.
+While, the pressure of Triple-Deck model is given by \eqref{B.C. for viscous layer bounded0-0} with the unknown function $A_*$.

-There are a lot of results on this topic.
-The global existence of solutions to the Prandtl equations was first established by Oleinik \cite{Oleinik1963}, and subsequent decades have yielded rich results on well-posedness, asymptotic behavior, and regularity \cite{GI2021,Iyer2020,MS1985,SG2016,Serrin1967,WZ2021,WZ2023}.
-Moreover, the flow separation and reverse phenomena have also attracted the attention of many scholars \cite{DM2019,IM2022,MS1984,SWZ2021}.
+The existence and uniqueness of classical solutions to the Prandtl equations were first established by Oleinik \cite{Oleinik1963}; subsequent decades have yielded rich results on well-posedness, asymptotic behavior, and regularity \cite{GI2021,Iyer2020,MS1985,SG2016,Serrin1967,WZ2021,WZ2023}.
+Moreover, flow separation and reverse-flow phenomena have attracted considerable attention from many scholars \cite{DM2019,IM2022,MS1984,SWZ2021}.